Beaconsys/Beacon/sys/Analysis_script/README.rst

 ☤ About Analysis_script directory
 ------------

 These scripts are all our scripts to deal with mass data collected by Beacon, including scripts query ES(LWFS, lustre), mysql(job database).
-We classfy these scripts in to serveral categories as you can see some subdirectories in this directory.
+We classify these scripts in to serveral categories as you can see some subdirectories in this directory.

 ☤ About Job directory
 ------------